pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 -   **Compliance**: Use a service like **XY Planning Network** or **Ria in a Box** to handle the filings (Form ADV).
 -   **Custodian**: Choose a custodian to hold client money (e.g., **Altruist**, **Charles Schwab**, or **Betterment for Advisors**).
     -   *Recommendation*: **Altruist** is tech-forward, no minimums, and integrates beautifully with modern tech stacks.

+### Branding Your Future CFP Firm

+You are building a "Family Office for the Middle Class."

+-   **Brand Name**: **Legacy Engineering Wealth Partners** (or similar).
+-   **Tagline**: "Wealth Architecture for the Modern Sovereign."
+-   **Value Proposition**: "We don't just manage money.
+We engineer your entire financial ecosystem using tax, real estate, and investment strategies tailored for multi-generational wealth."
+-   **Visual Identity**: Clean, precise, engineering-focused.
+Use your UX skills to create a brand that feels "smart" and "efficient," not "stuffy" like a bank.

 ### The "Holistic Offer Ladder"